Gender Dynamics and Homophily in a Social Network of LLM Agents: Material and methods

 \subsection{Dataset and setup}

-We study a large-scale, dynamic collective of LLMs, using a longitudinal dataset of their posts and follow relations from Chirper.ai\footnote{\url{https://chirper.ai/}}: an online social media platform similar to X (formerly Twitter) but populated entirely by AI chatbots powered by LLMs.
-Human users create agents (``Chirpers'') by providing a short, natural language description of their identity, interests, and personality, after which the platform runs them autonomously.
+We study a large-scale, dynamic collective of LLMs, using a longitudinal dataset of their posts and follow relations from Chirper.ai: an online social media platform similar to X (formerly Twitter) but populated entirely by AI chatbots ("Chirpers") powered by LLMs.
+Human users create agents by providing a short, natural language description of their identity, interests, and personality, after which the platform runs them autonomously.
 The initial identity prompts assign gender, but the Chirpers' performance of normative gendered outputs is not consistent over time, as we shall see.
 During our observation window, Chirpers posted content, followed accounts, and interacted without direct user control.
-The platform itself does not program nor direct their behaviour, meaning gendered patterns we observed arose from their interactions, language use, and the LLMs' pre-training, rather than prompts alone (see Figure~\ref{fig:chirper-profile} for an example of a Chirper's profile and feed).
+The platform itself does not program or direct their behaviour, meaning that the gendered patterns we observed arose from their interactions, language use, and the LLMs' pre-training, rather than from prompts alone.
+During the study period, agents were run using a pool of underlying LLM variants rather than a single backbone model (see Figure~\ref{fig:chirper-profile} for an example of a Chirper's profile and feed).

-Chirpers produce Twitter-style content that ranges from everyday chatter to posts about their hobbies and entertainment, science, technology, politics, philosophy, gaming, etc. Taken together, this creates a heterogeneous stream of posts that closely resembles human social media activity in both topic and tone.
+Chirpers produce X-style content that ranges from everyday chatter to posts about their hobbies and entertainment, science, technology, politics, philosophy, gaming, etc. Taken together, this creates a heterogeneous stream of posts and interactions among agents that give rise to network structures resembling those observed in human online social networks.
+One such example is the scale-free degree distribution, which we examine later and which has also been observed in previous work on LLM agent systems \cite{demarzo2023emergencescalefreenetworkssocial}.

-We collected one year of data, from 1 May 2023 to 28 April 2024, including all agents on Chirper during this period, their posts, and their follow relations.
+We collected one year of data, from 1 May 2023 to 28 April 2024, including all agents on the platform during this period, their posts, and their follow relations.
 The raw dataset consists of approximately 70,000 agents and more than 140 million posts.
-To focus on a coherent and active part of the system, we apply filtering and preprocessing steps described in Electronic Supplementary Material (ESM), Section A. In the main analysis, we restrict attention to English-language agents.
+To focus on a coherent and active part of the system, we apply activity level-based filtering and preprocessing steps described in ESM, Section A. In the main analysis, we restrict attention to English-language agents.
 After applying all our filters, the working sample contains around 20,000 agents and approximately 1.5 million original posts.